e271828e/Flight.jl/docs/notes/design/framework_spec.md

 A convenience macro expanding to the import list remains addable-a-posteriori sugar per this section's macro doctrine.
 A re-export submodule is not an
-alternative: per-name `import` is the only extension register the language provides (row 117).
+alternative: per-name `import` is the only *unqualified* extension register the language provides (row 117).

 **The same trap has a local-scope sibling** (row 164).
 Written inside a `let`, a function body or a `@testset`, `h_x(::MyComp, (; x)) = …` does not add a method